healeycodes/pi/README.md

 export FLASK_APP=wsgi:app ;python3.9 -m flask run
 ```

-A sqlite database is automatically created and used instead of PostgreSQL.
+A SQLite database is automatically created and used instead of PostgreSQL.
+If no `PW` environment variable is provided, no password is required for client requests.

 #### Client

+The client is written with a Raspberry Pi in mind and has been tested with the latest Raspbian (v10) and the bundled Python 3 that comes with it.

-You'll need a Raspberry Pi connected to the internet.
-Depending on what modules you've enabled in `client/clientconfig.py` you may need hardware connected and setup e.g. to use the Sky module, your GPS device must be communicating with `gpsd`.
+Depending on what modules you've enabled in `client/clientconfig.py` you may need hardware connected and setup e.g. to use the sky module, your GPS device must be communicating with `gpsd`.

 ```
 cd client/